Joe45M/saturn/README.md

 Type: `Object` `Saturn`

-Sets the number of objects to return from a query.
-The query engine will return the FIRST n matches if specified.
+Sets the meta_query for the query.